QMCPACK/qmcpack/nexus/docs/nexus-jobs.rst

    job(serial=True, threads=16)

-The PySCF examples use this form because PySCF should run without MPI but can still use threads.
-Nexus still exports ``OMP_NUM_THREADS=16``.
+The PySCF examples use this form because PySCF do not support MPI by default, but is highly threaded.
+In this case Nexus still exports ``OMP_NUM_THREADS=16``.

 5. Specify the Application
 --------------------------